sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 tags: ["calypta", "vaccines", "health", "llm"]
 ---

-I'm starting a company called [Calypta Health](https://www.calyptahealth.com) to help people navigate the most contentious and confusing health decisions.
+I'm starting a company called [Calypta Health](https://www.calyptahealth.com) to help people navigate the most contentious and confusing health decisions we face.
+The mission: healthier people, less provider stress and burnout, lower medical spending.

 <!--more-->

-I've [written](/posts/don-from-reno) about why health decisions matter to me personally.
-A cancer diagnosis in my thirties taught me that benefiting from modern medicine requires being an active participant — asking questions, navigating a system that doesn't make it easy.
-I was lucky: I had family expertise, good insurance, and enough medical literacy to advocate for myself.
-Most people don't.
-The tools I'm building are meant to help level that field.
+# This is somewhat personal

+I've [written](/posts/don-from-reno) about my unexpected personal adventures with our medical system.
+My cancer was caught early only because I was actively choosing preventive care.
+Having annual physicals at all in the first place, actively asking questions.
+In retrospect, it strikes me that even having, as I was lucky to have, access to the whole apparatus of modern economy cancer care, and even having expert advice from my own immediate family, the AI tools that are available *now* but were inconceivable at the time would have been enormously helpful.
+I think my cancer was caught early with only maybe 20% probability.
+In many branches of the multiverse, I *didn't* make the self-protective choices that produced my favorable outcome.
+I got lucky.
+But I'm looking around now, and seeing an opportunity for luck to be less of a factor.

 # The information landscape for health is breaking